Holidays Calendar for June 19, 2016

 • 1786 Died: Nathanael Greene, major general of the Continental Army in the American Revolutionary War.
 He was a gifted and dependable officer.

 • 1623 Born: Blaise Pascal, French mathematician, physicist, inventor, philosopher, and theologian.
-He helped create projective geometry and probability theory.
+He helped to create projective geometry and probability theory.

 • 1566 Born: James VI of Scotland and I of England and of Ireland, who united the Scottish and English crowns (the two kingdoms still were individual sovereign states).